-The 3D Medicine Printing Conference will take place on February 01, 2017, at MECC Maastricht in The Netherlands.
+The 3D Medicine & Pharmaceutics Printing Conference took place on February 01, 2017, at MECC Maastricht in The Netherlands.

 Pharmaceutical, biopharmaceutical and Biotech professionals, Regulators, Research Institutes, Compliance Officers, Pharmacists, Doctors, Laboratory Personnel, Consultants, Contractors/Subcontractors, 3D Printing suppliers, anyone responsible for medicine/drug: Development | Manufacturing | Preclinical | Quality Assurance | Quality Control | Operations.